BinaHovav/Recipe-Generator-Extension/README.md

 <img width="960" alt="Screenshot 2025-01-12 at 11 40 06" src="https://github.com/user-attachments/assets/72bd56a8-c834-4837-b975-dd0946c8a955" />

+# Introduction

+I created this small project because I wanted to dive into the Chrome Extensions World.
+This is a simple project for beginners who want to try out developing a simple chrome extension.
+My recommendation is to clone the repo, and play around with an API which interests you, and then go on and develop further features.
+Hope you enjoy this :)

 # Random Recipes Extension

 This Chrome extension fetches and displays a random dessert recipe each time you click on the extension's icon.
 The recipe is pulled from the Spoonacular API, which provides recipe and food-related data.